anders-jacobson/test-ai/TASKS.md

 - [ ] Zero learning curve for basic operations
 - [ ] Error recovery always possible
 - [ ] All actions have clear confirmations

+> **Note:** Registration and login flows are complete and follow Next.js and Supabase best practices.
+Google Auth integration is pending and will be handled separately.